rstrube/sagi/README.md

 # sagi (Simple Arch Gnome Installer)
 Sagi is a concise, easy to follow installation script for Arch linux which results in a minimal Arch "vanilla" Gnome installation.

+To install you boot off of the Arch Linux ISO like any other Arch install.
+After that you download the main installation shell script and edit it with you paramaters (more details below).

 ![Editing sagi.sh](https://github.com/rstrube/sagi/blob/main/doc/img/editing-sh.png)

+Sagi will give you a final confirmation summarizing your parameters:

 ![Confirmation](https://github.com/rstrube/sagi/blob/main/doc/img/confirmation.png)

+In the end, you'll end up with an almost completely vanilla / stock Gnome installation.

 ![Base Sagi Installation Result](https://github.com/rstrube/sagi/blob/main/doc/img/base-install.png)